BIGJRA/BIGJRA.github.io/rejuv.md

 Fire and Flying moves obviously work great here if you can stall out the Light Screen and/or avoid Iron Defense bulk.
-If you do manage to succeed, you’ll get a *Star Shard* and a **Sewaddle**!
+If you do manage to succeed, you'll get a *Star Shard* and a **Sewaddle**!

-If you follow Melia, you’ll appear in a small room.
-Interact with the rock at the top for a *PP Up!* I don’t recommend using this on your weak moves just yet, either save it or sell it for $4900.
+If you follow Melia, you'll appear in a small room.
+Interact with the rock at the top for a *PP Up!* I don't recommend using this on your weak moves just yet, either save it or sell it for $4900.

-Make sure you’ve caught everything you care to in the whole Goldenwood Forest/Cave area, as we won’t be able to come back for a little while.
+Make sure you've caught everything you care to in the whole Goldenwood Forest/Cave area, as we won't be able to come back for a little while.

 Anyways, heal your team and talk to Melia.